The island of Amorgos

 - Explore Chora

-Chora is the capital of Amorgos with a genuine Cycladic flair, making it one of the most striking island capitals in Greece.
+Chora is the capital of Amorgos with a genuine Cycladic surroundings, making it one of the most striking island capitals in Greece.
 The town comes to life with many similar-looking churches, water fountains and charming alleys.
 The town is located slightly south of the island’s centre and offers key highlights of the 16th-century architecture such as the Gavras Tower and the Amorgos Archeological Collection.

 - Visit the Hozoviotissa Monastery